StiglCZ/engine/readme.md

 `size of elements`               - Commonly an ushort <br>
     `size of element(if needed)` - Commonly 1 byte(X) <br>
         `element`                - X bytes long       <br>

-### Why dont I use git for this?

-I.. don't want to.
-As cool as it would look to have everyday commits on github chart, I just dont feel its required.
-Eventually I will have to release to upload it on github, and therefore use git tho, so..
-I hope that will go well.

 ### Contributing